Nithesh04/Blogging-Website/README.md

 # Blogging-Website
-In this project, I have worked on Full Stack Web Development using Node.js and Express as Backend server and React as Frontend platform to perform CRUD Operations on Blog using MongoDB.
+In this project, I have worked on Full Stack Web Development using Node.js and Express as Backend server and React as Frontend to perform CRUD Operations on Blog using MongoDB.

 # Major features of the Website: